alessblaze/android_device_motorola_hanoip/README.md

     as it is needed for human health and safety.
 14) this is mainly for moto g40, as i did not include nfc.
 15) Tap2Wake works now
+16) userspace HAL tap to wake implemented. stay in older commit ffd9f8ad70e5a027f31ddfa40fb26f035ae2c332 for fully working version and in kernel 20e1b3e106c668d7869b055f4ec3d245094c990c commit in cpu-freq. this needs time and patience. the older mode wakes screen completely. this does doze aod on while also managing stowed. means in pocket it wont turn on screen. this is experimental.

 ![Device Picture](https://motorolain.vtexassets.com/arquivos/ids/157377-1200-auto?width=1200&height=auto&aspect=true)